tk-notes/lucas-meier-blog/content/posts/2022/03/wibwo-2022-W10/index.md

 and the state of the challenger doesn't change.
 This avoids the issue of havint his arbitrary size "N" in your formalization of what a game is.

+Another little problem with my formalization is that when doing reductions, I only allowed sending one "message" to the adversary you're using, before having to send another message back to the challenger.
+This is awkward for many reductions, but not an essential problem.
+One way around this is to allow all challengers to accept a "I'm not ready to respond yet" message in place of whatever they would have liked to receive, in which case they reply with something trivial in response.
+This allows querying your own adversary multiple times before responding back to the challenger with something interesting.
+You can also modify the reduction framework to explicitly allow a polynomial number of interactions with your own adversary before moving back to the challenger.
+This is why having an "unlimited" number of states indexed by $\mathbb{N}$ is more convenient too.

+But all of these is just hand-wavy speculation, I should really get around to making this more concrete, and see what problems end up arising.

 Another interesting result I found relates to the product of ciphers.
 I had defined what the product $A \times B$ and coproduct
 $A + B$ of two security games meant, categorically, but I hadn't thought